 “This book is rich with stories, including how thirty-five years ago, Ed made a basket under the guidance of an Anishanaabe elder.
-The significance of that basket reflects Ed’s desire to address the climate crisis holistically – through challenging colonial supremacy and waking up to the reality that this work must be carried out with the guidance of those who came before us.” — Christine Nobiss (Iowa City, IA), Plains Cree/Saulteaux, Indigenous Iowa
+The significance of that basket reflects Ed’s desire to address the climate crisis holistically – through challenging colonial supremacy and waking up to the reality that this work must be carried out with the guidance of those who came before us.” — Christine Nobiss (Iowa City, IA), Plains Cree/Saulteaux, Seeding Sovereignty

 “Ed Fallon is a fierce and committed climate advocate.
 In Marcher, Ed brings forward stories from his own life and from people struggling on the front lines of a rapidly changing climate.
 Given the deeply personal nature of the book, Marcher is both an enjoyable and compelling read about the most pressing challenge of our time.” –– David Thoreson (Okoboji, IA), polar explorer, author and climate advocate

 “This book is an honest, unadorned account of one man’s attempt to live in climate truth and protect humanity and the natural world from the climate emergency.
 Ed knows we need a WWII-scale climate mobilization, and it’s clear that he’s working to make that a reality.
 His book is compelling and a pleasure to read.” — Margaret Klein Salamon (New York, NY), PhD Founder and Director, The Climate Mobilization